 There are two distinct paths for Rice CS majors who wish to continue their studies into a fifth year.
-The professional Masters in Computer Science (MCS) program is better suited to students interested in industry careers, while the Masters of Science (MS) program offers guided research opportunities.
+The Professional Master in Computer Science (MCS) program is better suited to students interested in industry careers, while the Masters of Science (MS) program offers guided research opportunities.

 Some undergraduate CS students work with their advisers to select advanced degree courses in their junior and senior years, with the goal of earning their professional MCS degree during a fifth year.
 Students interested in this option should contact their CS Major Adviser for details.

 To increase the opportunities for Rice undergraduates to participate in graduate level research, the Department of Computer Science will offer Graduate Research Fellowships for select Rice undergraduates.
 Upon admission to the program in their junior year, fellows will receive monetary support for their research activities as well as tuition support for two semesters in the Master's of Science program.
 This competitive fellowship program will support top undergraduates who show a dedication to research.

 This program offers exposure to graduate level research prior to graduation and guaranteed support during the MS program.